 We’ve all read about successful people, I’m looking at you Anna Wintour, who like to get up at a ridiculous hour that seems to put our own morning routine to shame.
-At first it was the 9pm-5am sleeping pattern but now generally getting up earlier in order to fit more in and have a better, balanced lifestyle.
+At first, it was the 9pm-5am sleeping pattern but now generally getting up earlier in order to fit more in and have a better, balanced lifestyle.

 While you may think these people are crazy for getting up at the crack of dawn to simply fit in a workout or a hobby but in actual fact, they’ve got it right!
 Recently trying to fit in more myself, I shared with you my ‘waking up at 5am’ blog and let me tell you did it make a difference!
 Anna is definitely on to something here and it’s not because you’re forcing yourself to do more work but because you’re doing it to take that time for yourself on the things you love the most.
 Here’s how I’m starting the day right and leading a more positive life.

 Wake up early.
-Waking up early and giving yourself time to become more alert and well, awake, gives your mind and your body a head start to the day.
-Personally, the reason I get up early is because not only does it me some extra ‘me’ time but it also gives me the chance to do things that I can’t fit in after work – or is too lazy to do so.
+Waking up early and giving yourself time to become more alert and well, awake, give your mind and your body a head start to the day.
+Personally, the reason I get up early is that not only does it me some extra ‘me’ time but it also gives me the chance to do things that I can’t fit in after work – or is too lazy to do so.
 I’m never excited for my alarm to go off so in order to wake up my mind and reframe from going back to sleep I tend to wander around the house.
 Weird?
-Yes but once I’m up and about it gives me motivation to start the day.
+Yes but once I’m up and about it gives me the motivation to start the day.

 Do what you love.
 Whether it’s working out, reading, writing, drawing, listening to music or simply just sitting and doing nothing whilst reflecting – it’s completely up to you.
 Doing the things you love the most are so rewarding and I find doing these things first gives you a positive mindset for the rest of the day.